-Innovation is not just about new, new ideas – or radical technologies, you can innovate in your current day-to-day work on smaller things and see a huge amount of value creation.
+Innovation is not just about big, new ideas – or radical technologies, you can innovate in your day-to-day work on smaller things and see a huge amount of value creation.
 But how do you make innovation a systematic way of working?

 Here is a six-stage process, which I call the 6 ‘I’s® of Innovation, to help you think things through;

 Get curious and IDENTIFY where there could be an opportunity to do something new for the immediate term (now), the short term (next few months) and the long term (the end of the year/next year).